lareponse/dashbored/UX_UI.md

 - noise
 - loss of meaning

-dashbored enforces limits so that:
+Dashbored enforces limits so that:
 - what remains matters
 - structure must be intentional
 - users are not overwhelmed